What can I help you with?

 This application leverages the following DOCA libraries:

-Please refer to the NVIDIA DOCA Installation Guide for Linux for details on how to install BlueField-related software.
+Please refer to the DOCA Installation Guide for Linux for details on how to install BlueField-related software.

 The installation of DOCA's reference applications contains the sources of the applications, alongside the matching compilation instructions.
 This allows for compiling the applications "as-is" and provides the ability to modify the sources, then compile a new version of the application.